SethRobinson/UGTLive/README.md

 Still won't work?
 Open an issue on [here](https://github.com/SethRobinson/UGTLive/issues) or post in this project's [discussions](https://github.com/SethRobinson/UGTLive/discussions) area.

+## When I take a screenshot, capture or use my computer remotely the UGTLive windows disappear!

+* Sorry, this is a side effect of the tricks used to allow it to render and capture in the same place.
+You can disable this by checking the "Make our windows visible in screenshots", however it makes the entire app a lot less useful.
+Another way to take a movie would be to capture directly from your computer's HDMI out.
+I think.

 ## Why are you using an LLM instead of DeepL/Google Translate? ##

 I think this is the obvious way of the future - by editing the LLM prompt template in settings, you have amazing control.
 For example, you can ask it to translate things more literally (good for language learning) if needed.
+(Oh, google translate is actually supported now too)

 It intelligently understands the difference between a block of dialog and three options that the user can choose from and inserts linefeeds at the correct positions.